dindy/event-parser/README.md

 * Implement array of images in ld+json scripts
 * Set number of puppeteer instances running simultaneously configurable
 * What to do with imported events but deleted from Mobilizon server ?
-* Don't update old ics events
 * Handle automation execution separatly for each automation (display next execution timer)
+* Share out automation events fetching to prevent ban
+* Use Linked Data as core event model with Schema.org vocabulary